Zanha9662/Malayalam-Sign-Language-Interpreter/README.md

 ## Dataset
 A custom dataset was created by capturing hand gesture images using a webcam.
-Example: hand sign for the letter "R".
+Example: hand sign for the letter "RA".

 ---